-As you may know, at the beginning of April 2016, changes to the process for transferring an order for possession against a tenant to the High Court for enforcement were introduced.
+This is the process for transferring an order for possession against a tenant to the High Court for enforcement.

 The best time to do this is at the point of initial application for the order for possession.

-If you did not obtain permission at the time of initial application, then you can do so using form N244, which incurs a court fee of £100.
+If you did not obtain permission at the time of initial application, then you can do so using form N244, which incurs a court fee.

-Step 2 – permission to issue a writ of possession
+Step 3 – issue of a writ of possession

 Once the writ of possession has been awarded, we will serve the tenant with 14 days’ notice of eviction before the enforcement process commences.

 And if you have any questions, just give us a ring on 0333 001 5100.